$1000/month along with your 9-6 job. Fascinating, isn’t it?

 It may or may not be the same for you guys, but find your time of convenience according to your schedule.
 End of the week, you should’ve spent about 15-20 hours of quality time on this project.

-- 11 Productivity Hacks and Time Management Tips to Simplify Your Work Day
+- 11 Smart Time Management Hacks to Maximize Your Day

 - 11 Best Social Media Management Tools To Save Time & Get More Done